 Transforming Lives: The Impact of Prenatal Diagnostics on Postnatal Care

-In the webinar, Dr. Thomas A Imahiyerobo provides valuable insight on the importance of prenatal counseling when you learn your child has a craniofacial issue.
+myFace created a webinar in which Dr. Thomas A Imahiyerobo provides valuable insight on the importance of prenatal counseling when an expectant parent learns that their child will be born with a craniofacial condition.